contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

     We are discouraging public debate about certain things which can only lead to further manipulation of the public opinion, since we are discouraging people from evaluating the arguments themselves.
-    It is more beneficial if stupid beliefs died out by the means of a debate where arguments for the beliefs are countered one by one in a manner I am presenting here.
+    It would be more beneficial if stupid beliefs died out by the means of a debate where arguments for the beliefs are countered one by one in a manner I am presenting here.
 2. Higher customer satisfaction: a number of people want their products to only